JonathanRodriguez92/TeloFusVarfinder/README.md

     - Max_distance: The maximum distance permitted between patterns (e.g.: if 20 is the maximum distance permitted and the distance between pattern is 10 the fusion would look like TTAGGGTTAGGGxxxxxxxxxxCCCTAACCTAA where x is a random base)

   - Outputs:
-    -  A CSV table with fusion details: ID, coordinates, type of fusion Inward(forward-reverse) or Outward(reverse-forward), total score selected
+    -  A CSV table with fusion details: ID, coordinates, type of fusion Inward(forward-reverse) or Outward(reverse-forward) and total score of the fusion

 - **Fusion Coordinates Function:** This function is responsible for searching through FASTA sequence data and creating a new FASTA file containing the sequences of interest.
 It uses the coordinates identified in the `merge_coord` function to extract the sequences related to potential fusions.
   - Inputs: